Planning a trip to Beantown and wondering what to do? Keep reading for an incredible 3 days in Boston itinerary!

 Here are just a few of the many things you can do along the Boston Waterfront:

 Christopher Columbus Waterfront Park

-This beautiful green space offers some fantastic views of Boston Harbor.
+This beautiful green space offers some fantastic views of Boston Harbor on the North End.
 On a nice day in Boston, there are few places better to be than this!

 In addition to enjoying the views, you can also take a walk in the rose garden or head across the street for a ride on the Greenway Carousel.

 Another option while you’re over here is the New England Aquarium.
 It’s a very impressive aquarium, highlighted by their Giant Ocean Tank.
 This is home to the aquarium’s most famous resident – Myrtle the Sea Turtle.

 You can also catch a show at the IMAX theatre or join a whale watching tour here.
 These tours run between April and November and make for an unforgettable experience.